North Carolina Unemployment Benefits

 - If you do not have enough wages, your wage criterion is then determined by calculating your wages in the last four completed calendar quarters, immediately before the first day of your benefit period.
 Alternative benefit period may not be used to make a claim after your first benefit year

-- The claimant must have at least $780 in the last two quarters to establish the minimum weekly benefit amount of $15.
+- You must have at least $780 in the last two quarters to establish the minimum weekly benefit amount of $15.
 North Carolina has set a maximum limit for WBA at $350

 - In North Carolina, the weekly benefit amount is calculated by adding wages in the last two base period quarters, dividing it by 52 and rounding it to the next lower whole Dollar